 Best Time Of Year For Roof Replacement

-We’re lucky to have reasonable weather and temperatures year-round in Atlanta, so roofing replacements can happen 12 months out of the year.
-The busiest season for most roofing contractors is the spring to fall time period.
+We’re lucky to have reasonable weather and temperatures year-round in Atlanta, so Atlanta roofing replacements can happen 12 months out of the year.
+The busiest season for most Atlanta roof replacement companies is the spring to fall time period.
 This is typical because homeowners are outside and more focused on their home improvement list.
 That being said, winter could be the best time for you to get a roof replacement if you don’t have holiday conflicts.
-The roofing companies in Atlanta are typically less busy this time of year, so you may be able to get better pricing.
+Atlanta roofing companies are typically less busy this time of year, so you may be able to get better pricing.
 Regardless of the time of year, the non-negotiable thing to look out for is dry weather.
 It requires at least one full day of no rain in order to replace a roof.
 Sometimes, for larger projects it can take multiple days.
 It all depends on the size and complexity of your roof replacement project.

 Understand the Process

 In order to make the best decisions for you and your roof, it’s important that you understand the roof replacement process and some of the general terminology used in roofing.
 Don’t worry, this stuff is super easy!

 A reasonably sized (3000-4000 square foot) Atlanta roof replacement project will often be completed in one day.
 However, if you choose to use one of the specialty materials like slate, metal, or tile, the process may take longer.
 These materials are more complicated to install and require special tools.
 In general, the roof replacement process follows these 10 steps: